 Pushing Agent Configuration

-Some basis agent configuration can be pushed using the Goverlan Agent Manager.
-You can define the Goverlan Reach Server that the nodes should use to acquire policies and push audits, or define the behavior to adopt during a remote control session.
+Some basic agent configurations can be pushed using the Goverlan Agent Manager.
+You can define the Goverlan Reach Server that the nodes should use to acquire policies and push audits or define the behavior to adopt during a remote control session.

 However, pushing agent configuration via the Agent Manager is for advanced troubleshooting or configuration purposes.
 It is recommended to use the standard method to advertise your Goverlan Reach Server on your network, then use Goverlan Policies to dictate behavior configuration.